 According to legend, Cat Ba was named after three Tran Dynasty women who were killed, their bodies thrown into the sea.
 Later their bodies washed up on three different beaches of the island, Cat, meaning sandy, and Ba, meaning women.
 The bodies were found by fishermen, who then built three temples to honor each of the three women.

 Dau Be Island

 Massive Dau Be Island stands as a sentinel in the southeast part of Halong Bay.
-The island’s sheer mass is enough to help prevent surge waves from the east from entering into the bay.
+The island’s sheer mass is enough to help prevent surge waves from the east from entering the bay.

-The interior of Dau Be Island contains magical Ba Ham Lake.
+The interior of Dau Be Island contains the magical Ba Ham Lake.
 Accessed only by kayak or canoe through a rocky tunnel into the island’s interior, the lake is comprised of three round pits joined by a meandering path.
-The walls around the lake are nearly vertical cliff faces, home to a diverse population of flora and fauna, including yellow-haired monkeys.
+The walls around the lake are vertical cliff faces, home to a diverse population of flora and fauna, including yellow-haired monkeys.

 Dau Go Cave

-Much like Sung Sot Cave, entry to the cave includes two series of steps—one up to the mouth and one down to the floor of the cavern.
+Like Sung Sot Cave, entry to the cave includes two series of steps—one up to the mouth and one down to the floor of the cavern.

 Floating Fishing Villages